 Calm down, you’re almost done.

 Remember, we just need a rough estimate of your LBM.
 That means, you don’t need a precise measurement of your body fat percentage – Obviously the closer to your actual body fat percentage, the better.
-But it’s okay if you’re off by 5 percentage points.
+But it’s okay if you’re off by 5 or so percentage points.

 Step #3: Bulking Example